LLNL/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 #.
 Return statements should not unnecessarily use parentheses.
 Prefer ``return
    x;`` to ``return(x);``.
 Note, however, lots of older SUNDIALS source code uses ``return(x);``.

+#.
+Always use ``sunindextype`` for variables that are related to problem dimensions.
+   E.g., use it for the length of a vector, dimensions of a matrix, or for the number of vectors.
+   The only exception is when interfacing with a third party library requires a different variable type.

+#.
+Conversely, never use ``sunindextype`` for variables that are not specifically related to
+   the dimensions of a vector, matrix, etc..
+E.g., if you have a variable that represents the number of integer "words" allocated in a workspace do not use ``sunindextype`` for it.
+Instead use the appropriate integer type (e.g., ``uint64_t``) directly.
+   Do not use ``sunindextype`` for counters either.

 .. _Style.Formatting: